hclpandv/Thailand-Travel-Itinerary/halfday_bangkok_city_tour.md

 10:00 AM : Walk to and Visit Wat Pho and Wat Arun
 11:00 AM : Browse Nearby Market and have Lunch.

-01:00 PM : Skytrain from BTS Saphan Taksin tp BTS Mo Chit(Change at BTS Siam)
+01:00 PM : Skytrain from BTS Saphan Taksin to BTS Mo Chit(Change at BTS Siam)
            A1 Shuttle Bus to DMK Airport(The bus parks at the bus stops just beside Chatuchak Park) Can use a direct taxi depending how time permits.